 - Social, Behavioural and Education Research (REC: SBE)

 A majority of doctoral research projects in the SU Faculty of Medicine and Health Sciences are considered by the respective RECs for Animal Care and Use, or Biosafety and Environmental Ethics, or the Health Research Ethics Committees.
 Each committee has its own rules and procedures.
-Following successful completion of the proposal review process, candidates should allow up to three months for the ethics process of a doctoral study, from application to outcome.
+Up to three months should be allowed for the ethics process of a doctoral study, from application to outcome.